Types of College Loans

 Types of Loans

-The federal and state governments, colleges and private organizations all provide college loans to students and parents.
+Federal and state governments, colleges, and private organizations provide college loans to students and parents.
 Below is an overview of the types of loans that are available.

-- Federal Direct Unsubsidized Loans charge interest, but allow you to add the interest fees to the amount you borrow until after graduation.
+• Federal Direct Unsubsidized Loans charge interest but allow you to add the interest fees to the amount you borrow until after graduation.
 However, doing this means you’ll actually end up owing more.
+Making interest-only payments while in school helps you reduce the overall amount you will repay.

 State Loans